Vote From Home

 Reminder: You are not required to vote in every race on the ballot.
 If you do not vote in a race by leaving it blank, your vote will still be counted in every race that you did vote in.

 2. Place the ballot envelope into the white signature envelope.
 You must complete and sign the white signature envelope.
-If you need a witness (see above), they must complete the witness signature box.
+Witnesses (see above) must complete the witness signature box.

 3. Place the white signature envelope into the white mailing envelope.